N0tA1dan/Crab/README.md

 Crab is an open source network scanning tool for tracking, gathering information, and scanning a host.

+Crab can complete multiple tasks such as port scanning, ip look ups, whois registar info, and OS detection(beta).

 Crab is very minimal and super fast compared to some other tools that are available.